strangiato/pipenv-s2i-example/README.md

 ## S2i vs Dockerfile

-S2i (Source to Image) is a tool that enabels developers to easily generate a container image from source code without having to write a Dockerfile.
+S2i (Source to Image) is a tool that enables developers to easily generate a container image from source code without having to write a Dockerfile.
 This may sound like a minor task for a seasoned containers expert, but creating an optimized image has a number of "gotchas" that many developers aren't aware of.
-Correctly managing layers, properly cleaning up unneeded install artifacts, and running as non-root users are all problems that can lead to a sub-obtimial or non-functional image.
-To combat this organizations will often maintain "reference" Dockerfiles and tell their developers "go copy this Dockerfile for your Python app and modify it as needed", making for a challenging maintence task down the road.
+Correctly managing layers, properly cleaning up unneeded install artifacts, and running as non-root users are all problems that can lead to a sub-optimal or non-functional image.
+To combat this organizations will often maintain "reference" Dockerfiles and tell their developers "go copy this Dockerfile for your Python app and modify it as needed", making for a challenging maintenance task down the road.

 S2i instead does away with the Dockerfile and simply ships the instructions for building the image in the image itself.
 This does require you have an s2i enabled image for the language you are attempting to build but the good news is nearly all of the language specific images shipped with OpenShift are s2i enabled.